wren-lang/wren/doc/site/syntax.markdown

 different system from how JavaScript handles semicolons.
 If you've been burned there, don't worry, you should be fine here.

+## Blocks

+Wren uses curly braces to define *blocks*.
+Things like [control flow](branching.html) allow block bodies.
+[Method](method-calls.html) and [function](functions.html) bodies are also blocks.
+For example:

+    :::dart
+    if (happy && knowIt) {
+      hands.clap
+    } else IO.print("sad")

+Here we have a block for the then case, and just a single expression for the else.
+Blocks have two similar but not identical forms.
+If a there is a newline after the opening `{`, then the body contains a series of statements:

+    {
+      IO.print("one")
+      IO.print("two")
+      IO.print("three")
+    }

+If there is no newline, the block may only contain a single expression:

+    { "this is fine" }
+    { while (this) "is an error" }

+These are useful when defining method and function bodies.
+A normal block body implicitly returns `null`.
+If you want your method or function to return something different, you need an explicit `return` statement.
+However, a single-expression block with no newline after the `{` implicitly returns the result of that expression.
+This is a nice convenience for short methods and functions that just evaluate and return an expression.

 ## Names

 Identifiers are similar to other programming languages.
 They start with a letter or underscore and may contain letters, digits, and underscores.
 Case is sensitive.